ABS Light on Dashboard,

 • As you are braking heavily and your Anti-lock Braking System engages, you will notice the brake pedal pulsating.
 This is completely normal and it means the ABS system is working normally.
 The Anti-lock Braking System works with your braking system to create this pulsating so the wheels do not lock up.
 Once you feel this pulsating, keep your foot on the brake pedal and let the ABS system do the work for you.
 All you need to do is concentrate on steering safely.
 In basic terms, the braking system is applying the brake and in a split second releasing pressure and then reapplying the pressure to prevent the tyres from skidding or locking up on the surface.
 This happens multiple times a second.

 Driving with the ABS Light on is not a good idea because it means your Anti-lock Braking System is not working properly.
 This means your vehicle may not handle like it is designed to under heavy braking.
 If both your Anti-lock Braking System Light and brake system light come on, this is an emergency and you need to stop driving right away.
 Have your entire brake system inspected by a certified mechanic, such as one from e-CAR.
-Click here to find a workshop near you

 find a workshop near you